This Side of Paradise: Cultural sensation

-Upon its publication, Fitzgerald's This Side of Paradise caused a cultural sensation that sparked societal debate, and, overnight, he became a national figure.
+Upon its publication, Fitzgerald's This Side of Paradise caused a cultural sensation that sparked societal debate, and, he became a national figure overnight.
 He riveted the public's attention on the promiscuous activities of their sons and daughters cavorting in the rumble seats of Bearcat roadsters and prompted a national conversation over the perceived immorality of this hedonistic younger generation.
 Despite the fact that Fitzgerald had composed the work several years earlier and his novel chronicled the more restrained social milieu of pre-war 1910s America, the work became popularly and inaccurately associated with the wild carefree atmosphere of post-war 1920s America immortalized in John Held, Jr.'s satirical drawings.

 With this debut novel, critics touted Fitzgerald as the first writer to turn the national spotlight on the Jazz Age generation, especially their young flappers.
 In contrast to the older Lost Generation to which Gertrude Stein posited that Ernest Hemingway and Fitzgerald belonged, the Jazz Age generation were those Americans younger than Fitzgerald who had been adolescents during World War I and largely untouched by the conflict.
 (Note: Fitzgerald argued that World War I neither created the Jazz Age nor influenced young Americans, asserting the conflict had no lasting impact.)
 Fitzgerald described this younger generation as the true "lost" generation which shouldered his generational contemporaries out of the way: "This was the generation whose girls dramatized themselves as flappers".

 Due to its focus on liberated flappers and college life, Fitzgerald's novel became a cultural phenomenon among young Americans.
 According to writer John O'Hara, half a million young men and women "fell in love with the book," and, according to essayist Glenway Wescott, Fitgerald's novel became the rallying banner of the "youth movement".
 The novel's immense popularity among American youth stemmed from its frank portrayal of their chafing under the outdated social mores of Wilsonian America.
 Although earlier works about collegiate life had been published such as Owen Johnson's Stover at Yale (1912), Fitzgerald's work became heralded as "the first realistic American college novel", and young American men viewed the novel as a guide for social conduct.
 Newspapers reported that young American women imitated the rebellious behavior of the novel's women characters, and some writers miscredited Fitzgerald's novel with creating the cultural archetype of the flapper.